ziccardi/json-data-validator/README.md

  * constraints - is a set of constraints that must evaluate to `true` for the ruleset to be executed
  * fields - a dictionary of all the fields to be validated.
 For each field, a set of validation rules can be specified

-The configuration could be saved into a JSON file or into a JS file as in the example above.
+The configuration could be saved into a JSON file or into a JS/ts file as in the above examples.

 For example, using e JSON file the configuration would be:
 ```json